 Nurturing Stronger Relationships

 Account-based marketing is all about personalization.
-A strategic BDRs role is to absorb the account information provided by channel activities and create a connection with a prospect.
+A strategic BDR role is to absorb the account information provided by channel activities and create a connection with a prospect.

 B2B buyers are purchasing more and more like B2C buyers.
-Buyers want to be approached at the right moment and with information that is personalized to their needs – not the generic sales pitch.
-BDRs should be focusing their efforts on creating relationships, not hitting numbers, so that they are building trust and creating meaningful conversations with accounts that matter.
+Buyers want to be approached at the right moment and with information that is personalized to their needs—not the generic sales pitch.
+BDRs should focus their efforts on creating relationships, not hitting numbers, so that they build trust and create meaningful conversations with accounts that matter.

 At the end of the day, an ABM strategy enables the insights a BDR needs to be successful, but it’s still up to the rep to open the door.